 Practice Positive Reinforcement

-Don’t give into the urge to scold your pet when they misbehave.
+Don’t give in to the urge to scold your pet when they misbehave.
 Telling them off won’t improve their behavior.
 It might even make the situation worse.
-If you’ve already tried calming aids and putting your pet in a time-out, you might want to try training them with positive reinforcement.
+If you’ve already tried calming aids for pet stress relief and putting your pet in a time-out, you might want to try training them with positive reinforcement.
 This training method is effective and humane.
 Instead of punishing your pet for bad behavior, reward them for good behavior.